 WILLIAM J. (BILL) POPP - Owner/President of POPP Communications, Golden Valley, Minnesota.
 A native of Minneapolis, Popp resides in Orono, Minnesota.

 JOYCE SEXTON - President of Sexton Family Foundation.
 Sexton resides in Las Vegas, Nevada.
 WILLIAM SEXTON - Retired President/Owner of Old Northwest Company.
 Sexton resides in Las Vegas, Nevada.

 LIZHANG (JOHN) JIANG - Founder and chairman of Shanghai Double-Edged Sports Company in China.

 MEYER ORBACH - Chairman of the Orbach Group in New York City, NY.

 Chief Executive Officer

 Prior to the 49ers, Casson worked for 11 years with the Timberwolves and Lynx.
-As Senior Vice President of Corporate Partnerships and Game presentation, Casson established many long-term partnerships with key Twin Cities brands while working to enhance the overall in-arena fan experience.
-Before his tenure with the Timberwolves and Lynx, Casson served in Sponsorship Development with ESPN.
+As Senior Vice President of Corporate Partnerships and Game Presentation, Casson established many long-term partnerships with key Twin Cities’ brands, while working to enhance the overall in-arena fan experience.
+Before his tenure with the organization, Casson served in sponsorship development at ESPN.